phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ### Introduction
 Phoromatic is a remote management system for the Phoronix Test Suite.
 Phoromatic allows the automatic (hence the name *Phoro-matic* ) scheduling of tests, remote installation of new tests, and the management of multiple test systems all through an intuitive, easy-to-use web interface.
 Tests can be scheduled to automatically run on a routine basis across multiple test systems.
 The test results are then available from this central, secure location.

-Phoromatic was originally introduced with Phoronix Test Suite 2.0 via Phoromatic.com as a project going back to 2008~2009.
-Phoromatic.com debuted as a hosted instance with the option of behind-the-firewall licensing for use within organizations.
-With Phoronix Test Suite 5.2 the model shifted to offer a local, open-source version of Phoromatic built into the Phoronix Test Suite code-base.
-Thanks to continued enterprise development, with Phoronix Test Suite 5.4 is now a fully-functioning, built-in version of Phoromatic that's open-source and can be used for behind-the-firewall testing without needing to push results to OpenBenchmarking.org and the ability to keep all results private.

-Phoromatic in Phoronix Test Suite 5.4 also has the ability to support zero-conf  network discovery using Avahi and the automatic distribution of needed test profiles/suites and test files.
-Phoronix Test Suite 5.4's Phoromatic is a significant breakthrough for open-source testing particularly those running this GPL benchmarking software within test labs and other large organizations.

 ### Features